googlegenomics/readthedocs/docs/source/use_cases/discover_public_data/google_genomics_public_data.rst

 For public data hosted by Google Genomics such as:

-* the 1,000 Genomes Phase 1 and Phase 3 variants
+* the 1,000 Genomes reads and Phase 1 and Phase 3 variants
-* Illumina Platinum Genomes
+* Illumina Platinum Genomes reads and variants

 see `Google Genomics Public Data <https://cloud.google.com/genomics/public-data>`_.